CTask1/Sepulcher/docs/README.md

 # BUILDING

+## Windows

-This game can be compiled in release mode with MSVC using the following command in the Developer Command Prompt for VS 2022: `cl.exe /std:c++20 /EHsc /O2 /DNDEBUG /MP /MT /nologo /Febin\release\Sepulcher.exe /Fobin\release\ src\*.cpp`
+This game can be compiled in release mode with MSVC using the following command in the Developer Command Prompt for VS 2022: `cl.exe /std:c++20 /EHsc /O2 /DNDEBUG /MT /MP /GL /Zc:preprocessor /nologo /Iinclude\ /Febin\release\Sepulcher.exe /Fobin\release\ src\main.cpp src\uEvents.cpp src\uPlayer.cpp src\uOther.cpp`
 You can then run it with the command: `bin\release\Sepulcher.exe`
-Alternatively, you can compile it in VSCode in the Run and Debug tab with the `Run RPG (Release)` option
+Alternatively, you can compile it in VSCode in the Run and Debug tab with the `Build (Release)` option.

-This game should be compatible with every OS, but it has never been tested outside Windows.
+NOTE: This game should be compatible with every OS, but it has never been tested outside Windows.

 # Welcome to the game!